Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln Memorial University.

 Dominant and recessive genes can be combined in 3 different ways:

 - 2 dominants can come together, producing an animal that is homozygous dominant for that trait (homo means “same”).
-In this case, the only gene it carries for that trait are dominant; therefore it not only expresses that trait but can pass on no other trait to its offspring.
+In this case, the only gene it carries for that trait is dominant; therefore, it not only expresses that trait but can pass on no other trait to its offspring.

 - The 2 recessives can come together, producing a homozygous recessive individual that expresses the recessive trait and can only pass on this recessive trait to its offspring.